 List of Baked Goods That Don’t Ship Well

 Just like certain baked goods hold up well in the mail, others lose their form and flavor.
-Dairy-rich sweets require low temperatures for safe consumption, and so they make poor shipping candidates.
+Dairy-rich treats require low temperatures for safe consumption, so they make poor shipping candidates.
 Items with delicate toppings often arrive smashed and ruined.

 Sticky sweets, like caramel and toffee, cling to packaging and other baked goods, ruining their presentation.
 This doesn't mean you can't successfully ship these items with the proper packaging, but it will be more expensive.
 You will also run a greater risk of product loss and customer dissatisfaction.
 Discover the riskiest baked goods to ship by their type below:

 Whether you’re selling baked goods on an e-commerce platform or filling nationwide shipping orders, here are the bakery shipping supplies you’ll need: